People Who Have “Too Many Interests” Are More Likely To Be Successful According To Research

 Furthermore, mental models help you learn multiple skills much more quickly, because they gave your a stable base of useful and universal knowledge that you can use for the rest of your life.
 Therefore, when you go into any new discipline, even though you may not have direct experience with that field, you’ll quickly notice mental models you can use.

 In our Mental Model Of The Month Club, we delve into a different mental model every month that will help you become a polymath.
 We also show you how to combine those models to make better decisions and have creative breakthroughs.
-By joining, you immediately receive a 20,000-word Polymath Mastery Manual where I teach you everything I know about becoming a better polymath.
+By joining, you immediately receive our best Mastery Manual.

 If you’re just learning about mental models for the first time, my free email course will help you get started.
 My team and I have spent dozens of hours creating it.
 Inside, you’ll learn the models that these billionaires use to make business and investing decisions — tools you can apply immediately to your life and business.
 You’ll also learn how to naturally use these models in your everyday life.